jinyoungsul/jinyoungsul.github.io/_posts/2021-06-30-HackerRank-SQL-AdvancedSelect3.md

+---
+title : HackerRank-AdvancedSelect-Occupations - pivot, row_number

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-06-30'

+---

-﻿# Occupations - pivot, row_number
+# Occupations - pivot, row_number

 [Pivot](https://en.wikipedia.org/wiki/Pivot_table)  the  _Occupation_  column in  **OCCUPATIONS**  so that each  _Name_  is sorted alphabetically and displayed underneath its corresponding  _Occupation_.
 The output column headers should be  _Doctor_,  _Professor_,  _Singer_, and  _Actor_, respectively.